What’s the Difference Between NVR and DVR?

 - Another survey in Oregon involving 86 criminals serving time for burglary found similar results, with the majority listing security systems and cameras as deal breakers when looking for a target.

-Alarms and cameras do make a difference, both before and after a crime takes place.
+Alarms and cameras make a difference, both before and after a crime takes place.

-They serve as deterrents, and if you are still robbed, the footage provided to authorities can increase the odds of catching the criminal and getting your valuables back, to say nothing of the other crimes that have been solved with the help of both public and private surveillance cameras.
+They serve as deterrents, and if you are the victim of a robbery, providing the footage authorities can increase the odds of catching the criminal and getting your valuables back.
+That’s to say nothing of the other crimes that have been solved with the help of both public and private surveillance cameras.

 The key takeaway?
-Your footage must be recorded and saved, and that brings us back to the question of NVR or DVR systems.
+You must record and save your footage.
+And that brings us back to the question of NVR or DVR systems.

 What’s the Meaning of NVR and DVR?

-Security cameras can be aimed at strategic entry points and objects to capture video footage, but that footage must be processed and stored somewhere if you want to return to it later.
+You can aim security cameras at strategic entry points and objects to capture video footage, but the system must process and store that footage somehow if you want to return to it later.

-Most of the time, that’s either going to be an NVR or DVR.
+Most of the time, that “somehow” is either going to be an NVR or DVR.

-DVR stands for Digital Video Recorder while NVR stands for Network Video Recorder.
+DVR stands for Digital Video Recorder.
+NVR stands for Network Video Recorder.
 Both can capture and save your raw footage.
-The main difference is in how they process it beforehand.
+The primary difference is in how they process it beforehand.

-An NVR processes the video data at the camera, and a DVR processes at the recorder itself.
+NVR processes the video data at the camera, while DVR processes at the recorder itself.